Selling your property better!

 The tips and rules that were discussed until here for primary residences are also valid for buy-to-let investments or inherited property.
 Several differences should however be noted.

 Exempt for primary residences, the capital gain tax is however applicable on a real estate investment, an inherited property and a secondary residence.
 In your calculations, take in account the tax you will have to pay when selling.
 To precisely calculate the amount you owe the fiscal administration, you can use the Capital gain tool.
-If you are thinking about selling quickly, it is important to note that the capital gain tax is halved for any sale before the 31st December 2017.
-In an investment logic, you can take advantage of this tax cut to realise your capital gain, and reinvest the capital in one or several other buy-to-let investments.

 When selling a buy-to-let property, you should take in account the presence of a lessee.
 An inhabited rental investment will be more difficult to sell than an empty one.
 It is sometimes preferable to rethink your timing or adapt your sale strategy to take in account hat parameter.